andresmolivares/ForaFinServices/README.md

 **General additions** - Outsourced more values onto settings, optimized parallel processing for cache data and added a  QueueService to handle messaging of Commands and Events

 **Robust rule processing** - Made rule processing a bit more flexible and increased maintainability.
-Added a rule service that loads each ISpecialFundableRule rule in the system.
-This will allow for new Special Fundable Amount rules to get seamlessly incorporated intot eh workflow without modifying core, domain logic.
+Added a SpecialFundableRule service that loads each ISpecialFundableRule rule in the system.
+This will allow for new Special Fundable Amount rules to get seamlessly incorporated into the workflow without modifying core, domain logic.

 ## Frontend Integration